riscv/sail-riscv/README.md

-relaxed memory model, RVWMO (as described in an appendix of the [RISC-V user-level specification](https://github.com/riscv/riscv-isa-manual/releases/tag/draft-20181227-c6741cb)), which is one of the reference models used in the development of the RISC-V concurrency architecture; this is part of our [RMEM](http://www.cl.cam.ac.uk/users/pes20/rmem) tool.
+relaxed memory model, RVWMO (as described in an appendix of the [RISC-V user-level specification](https://github.com/riscv/riscv-isa-manual/releases/tag/draft-20181227-c6741cb)), which is one of the reference models used in the development of the RISC-V concurrency architecture; this is part of the [RMEM](http://www.cl.cam.ac.uk/users/pes20/rmem) tool.
-It is also integrated with the RISC-V axiomatic concurrency model as part of our [isla-axiomatic](https://isla-axiomatic.cl.cam.ac.uk/) tool.
+It is also integrated with the RISC-V axiomatic concurrency model as part of the [isla-axiomatic](https://isla-axiomatic.cl.cam.ac.uk/) tool.

 ### Concurrent testing

-As part of our concurrency architecture work, we have produced and released a library of approximately 7000 [litmus tests](https://github.com/litmus-tests/litmus-tests-riscv).
+As part of the University of Cambridge/ INRIA concurrency architecture work, those groups produced and released a library of approximately 7000 [litmus tests](https://github.com/litmus-tests/litmus-tests-riscv).
 The operational and axiomatic RISC-V concurrency models are in sync for these tests, and they moreover agree with the corresponding ARM architected behaviour for the tests in common.

-We have also run these tests on RISC-V hardware, on a SiFive RISC-V FU540 multicore proto board (Freedom Unleashed), kindly on loan from Imperas.
-To date, we see only sequentially consistent behaviour there.
+Those tests have also been run on RISC-V hardware, on a SiFive RISC-V FU540 multicore proto board (Freedom Unleashed), kindly on loan from Imperas.
+To date, only sequentially consistent behaviour was observed there.

 Use in test generation
 ----------------------

-Our OCaml backend can produce QuickCheck-style random generators for types in Sail specifications, which we have used to produce random instructions sequences for testing.
+The Sail OCaml backend can produce QuickCheck-style random generators for types in Sail specifications, which have been used to produce random instructions sequences for testing.
 The generation of individual types can be overridden by the developer to, for example, remove implementation-specific instructions or introduce register biasing.